-Heading north we passed rivers on the verge of bursting their banks.
+Heading north we passed rivers on the verge of bursting their banks and I explained to Brock, "Last year an epic flood submerged Cedar Rapids, but it hasn't rained in days."

-"Last year Cedar Rapids was inundated by a flood, but we should be all right."
-The spring sky held no promise of rain and the radio weatherman forecasted a pleasant day for Northern Iowa and Minnesota.
+The radio weatherman had forecasted a pleasant day for Northern Iowa and Minnesota.
 I stepped on the gas.
 Everyone on I-380 was traveling ten miles over the speed limit.
 I kept pace at 85.

 North of Cedar Rapids we got off the highway and twenty minutes later on a back road Brock spotted buffalo grazing on long prairie grass.

 I braked the rented Ford in a parking lot of a small state park.

 A state ranger was inspecting the wooly bison and told us, "They once roamed the Great Plains in the millions, but were reduced to 750 by 1890."